David-Alobo/We-Rate-Dogs/README.md

 The visual below describes the twitter_archive_enhanced dataset.
 It shows us the total number of values in each columns.
 This analysis was made to enable us know the number of missing values we are to deal with.

-image.png

 Furthermore, I checked for outliers which there was none present.

-image.png

-THe image_predictions dataset has a total of 2075 rows and 12 columns.
+The image_predictions dataset has a total of 2075 rows and 12 columns.
 The following are the columns title of the image_predictions dataset: 'tweet_id', 'jpg_url', 'img_num', 'p1', 'p1_conf', 'p1_dog', 'p2', 'p2_conf', 'p2_dog', 'p3', 'p3_conf', 'p3_dog'.
 It was further discovered that 281 tweets were without images.
 The total number of images tweeted is 2498.

 There are no duplicates record in the datasets.